-Most children notice that there is something funny about zero.
-Quite rightly too: there is.
+Most children notice that there's something unusual about zero.
 Within adding and subtracting, zero is what is called an identity element.
 This means simply that operating with it leaves everything exactly as it was; adding or taking away zero amounts, in effect, to doing nothing.
-Children need plenty of help understanding this because (quite rightly) they cannot see the point of doing nothing.
-There is no point - it is just that zero is a number (it has its own position on the number line) and it can be added and subtracted.
+Children need plenty of help understanding this because (quite rightly) they can't see the point of doing nothing.
+There is no point - it's just that zero is a number (it has its own position on the number line) and it can be added and subtracted.
 It just gives a strange result: no change at all.
+In multiplying, zero behaves like a rogue element, destroying everything it touches.
+This reinforces for children that zero really is something very strange.